thearchitector/aiohttp-asgi-connector/README.md

 asyncio.run(main())
 ```

+Exceptions raised within the ASGI application that are not handled by the application, like `HTTPException` in FastAPI for example, are propagated.

 This library does not handle ASGI lifespan events.
 If you want to run those events, use this library in conjunction with something like [asgi-lifespan](https://pypi.org/project/asgi-lifespan/).